Brett-Tanner/Journal/2023/Sep_23.md

       - [x] Allow slots to be edited individually from the slot index
         - [x] Allow editing an afternoon slot manually
           - [] Allow applying to all with same name, morning boolean and event_id
-        - [x] Allow options to be edited
-        - [x] Allow options to be added
         - [] Allow updating time slots with the same name, morning boolean and event_id
       - [] pre-select the existing image in the form
-    - [x] Remove ability to destroy events from frontend
     - [] Add a test event with the new flow (on staging env) and go through the whole app to see what needs changing to support having multiple events
       - Probably need some dummy registrations too